Line the base of an 18cm round loose bottomed tin with greaseproof paper or a reusable baking liner.

 Empty half of your Mini Eggs (1½ bags) into a pestle and mortar and bash them to break them up a bit (See TIP 1 below the recipe for what to do if you don't have a pestle and mortar).

-Whip the double cream (150ml) until it forms a soft peak.
+Whip the double cream (150ml) until it forms a stiff peak.

 Add the cooled, melted white chocolate to the whipped cream and whisk together.